bonniee/chuck-workshop/chuck-workbook.md

   Your browser does not support the audio tag.
 </audio>

 We can also use the `Gain` UGen to manipulate volume more easily.
-When two UGens are chucked into the same output, we add their effects.
+When two UGens are chucked into the same output, their effects are cumulative.
 Using a Gain can let us manipulate their volume jointly.

 ```
 // gain.ck